 - Not ideal as an escape route for emergencies

-Just as the name suggests, custom windows can be tailored to suit your design and colour requirements where conventional window types don’t work, making them one of the best types of windows.
+Just as the name suggests, custom windows can be tailored to suit your design and colour requirements where conventional window types don’t work, making them one of the best types of window frame.

 - Strong and durable